How To Build A Clay Pot Candle Heater & Do They Really Work?

 The amount of energy released is the same whether you have clay pots or not.

-Adding a candle heater above the flame doesn’t add any additional heat to the room.
+Adding a candle heater above the flame doesn’t add heat to the room.

-Since each tea candle can only produce about 30 Watts, you’ll need dozens of them to heat even a small room.
+Since each tea candle produces only about 30 Watts, you’ll need dozens to heat even a small room.

 Sure, you can buy them in bulk – for example, here are 125 of them for only $12.79 (that’s 10 cents each).